on July 17 / by Hannah Rinehart

 Our kids change, right before our eyes and it seems like as soon as you get used to one season of life, your child has suddenly, and without your permission shifted to another one.

-I am working to find the beauty in these middle, not so glamours seasons.
-These everyday ones that you wouldn’t normally celebrate or even know to look forward to.
+I am working to find the beauty in these middle, not-so-glamorous seasons.
+These are everyday ones that you wouldn’t normally celebrate or even know to look forward to.
 These ordinary days are the ones that add up to make our weeks, months and years.

-What wold it look like for us to welcome these ordinary seasons fully present and wholeheartedly embracing what they have to offer us?
+What would it look like for us to welcome these ordinary seasons fully present and wholeheartedly embrace what they have to offer us?

 Here are a few ways I am working to embrace change and transitions as they come: